Monday, April 28, 2025

 Q&A with the Connecticut Department of Children & Families

-Presenters: DCF Representative
+Presenter: DCF Representative

 Learn about DCF's role in caring for the children and families of Connecticut.
 Hear about their offered resources and how best to work together at the library.
 Come ready to ask plenty of your burning questions!